 Step 1: Choose your topic.

-Before you begin writing, you need to have a clear understanding of what your blog will be about.
+Before you begin writing, you need to clearly understand what your blog will be about.
 While blogs can be an entire website on their own, yours will likely be an extension of your business.
 While that helps to narrow down your selection of topics, there are other factors to consider.
-The key to picking a topic is finding one that specifically ties into your business and industry but is still broad enough to write hundreds of articles about.
+The key to picking a topic is finding one that specifically ties into your business and industry but is still broad enough to accommodate hundreds of articles.

 When coming up with a topic for your blog, consider your target audience.
-What are their job titles?
-What are their specific needs and interests?
-What will resonate with them?
+Ask yourself questions about your audience’s job titles (or roles), specific needs, and what would resonate with them.

 To help you answer these questions, you can create buyer personas.
-These fictional representations of your ideal readers will help you map out and create content that’s tailored to their goals, behaviors, and concerns.
-This type of strategic content creation and mapping will help ensure you’re creating the right content for the right people.
+These fictional representations of your ideal readers will help you map out and create content tailored to their goals, behaviors, and concerns.
+This type of strategic content creation and mapping will help ensure you create the right content for the right people.

-HubSpot, for example, blogs about marketing, sales service, and websites because we sell products related to those four subjects.
-These blogs are likely to attract readers that are similar to HubSpot's core buyer persona, which improves the chances that those visitors will convert into leads.
+HubSpot, for example, blogs about marketing, sales, service, and websites because we sell products related to those four subjects.
+As a result, these blogs are likely to attract readers similar to HubSpot's core buyer persona, which improves the chances that those visitors will convert into leads.

 If you need help creating buyer personas for your businesses, check out the free tool MakeMyPersona.com.